WebAssembly/design/AstSemantics.md

 ## Control flow structures

 WebAssembly offers basic structured control flow with the following constructs.
-All control flow structures, except `case`, are statements.
+Since all AST nodes are expressions in WebAssembly, control constructs may yield a value and appear as children of other expressions.

- * `block`: a fixed-length sequence of statements with a label at the end
+ * `block`: a fixed-length sequence of expressions with a label at the end
- * `loop`: a fixed-length sequence of statements with a label at the end and a loop header label at the top (note: this does not loop by itself, so one would often combine this with a br_if at the end to form a branch back to the top)
+ * `loop`: a block with an additional label at the beginning which may be used to form loops
- * `if`: if statement with then body
+ * `if`: if expression with a *then* expression
- * `if_else`: if statement with then and else bodies
+ * `if_else`: if expression with *then* and *else* expressions
- * `br`: branch to a given label in an enclosing construct (see below)
+ * `br`: branch to a given label in an enclosing construct
  * `br_if`: conditionally branch to a given label in an enclosing construct
- * `tableswitch`: a jump table which may jump either to an immediate `case` child or to a label in an enclosing construct (see below for a more detailed description)
+ * `tableswitch`: a jump table which may jump either to an immediate `case` child or to a label in an enclosing construct
- * `case`: must be an immediate child of `tableswitch` (as above, see below)
+ * `case`: a case which must be an immediate child of `tableswitch`
  * `return`: return zero or more values from this function

+### Nesting of branches

 References to labels must occur within an *enclosing construct* that defined the label.
 This means that references to an AST node's label can only happen